All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Are peptides safe to use with prescription pain medications?

 Current research shows no significant interactions between therapeutic peptides and common post-surgical medications including opioids, NSAIDs, or antibiotics.
-However, some peptides like Melanotan II may enhance the effectiveness of pain medications, potentially allowing for reduced dosing.
+But some peptides like Melanotan II may enhance the effectiveness of pain medications, potentially allowing for reduced dosing.
 Always inform all your healthcare providers about peptide use to ensure safe medication management.

 How long should I continue peptide therapy after surgery?